-DEPARTMENT 12 Co.
-FASHION REVUE 4-H | GRANGE
+DEPARTMENT 12 FASHION REVUE 4-H | GRANGE

-Superintendent: Cindy Timmons | Courtney Waliser 541.861.9028
+Superintendent: Cindy Timmons 541.861.9007 | Co-Superintendent Courtney Waliser 541.861.9208

-- Must be pre-entered on regular entry form by August 5th; and 4-H Fashion Revue Garment Description Form or 4-H Creative Consumer Description Form MUST be turned in to Exhibitors' Office or the WSU Extension Office by August 15. - Open to 4-H|Grange members enrolled in Clothing, Beginning Family Living and Knitting & Crocheting Projects. - Garments must be entered and judged as an exhibit in the proper class in the 4-H|Grange division. - Members may model up to two outfits (or article for Beginner Projects) for the judges, and may model more than one in the Public Fashion Revue as space allows. - Any outfit is one entry.
+- 4-H Fashion Revue Garment Description Form or 4-H Creative Consumer Description Form MUST be turned in to Exhibitors' Office or the WSU Extension Office by August 15. - Open to 4-H|Grange members enrolled in Clothing, Beginning Family Living and Knitting & Crocheting Projects. - Garments must be entered and judged as an exhibit in the proper class in the 4-H|Grange division. - Members may model up to two outfits (or article for Beginner Projects) for the judges, and may model more than one in the Public Fashion Revue as space allows. - Any outfit is one entry.
 Like outfits from one exhibitor must show different skills.
-Outfits or articles modeled must have been made during the current 4-H year and may not be school projects. - IN ORDER TO RECEIVE POINTS OR RIBBONS, MEMBERS MUST
+Outfits or articles modeled must have been made during the current 4-H year and may not be school projects. - IN ORDER TO RECEIVE POINTS OR RIBBONS, MEMBERS MUST MODEL 105.
+Intermediate

-MODEL BOTH FOR THE JUDGES AND FOR THE PUBLIC FASHION RE-VUE.

-• 4-H|Grange members who are not lined up and prepared to be seated at their scheduled modeling time may be allowed to model but points will be deducted from their score.
+- BOTH FOR THE JUDGES AND FOR THE PUBLIC FASHION REVUE. - 4-H|Grange members who are not lined up and prepared to be seated at their scheduled modeling time may be allowed to model but points will be deducted from their score. - Judging contest is Monday, August 21, from 9 a.m. to 2 p.m. in the Community Center at the fairgrounds.
+The public Fashion Revue is Saturday, August 26, at 7 p.m. on the Pepsi Stage at the fairgrounds.